 Baked whole chicken wings, a recipe using only three ingredients.
 The crispy wings are a mouthwatering appetizer or simple meal that takes just a few minutes to put together.

-The easiest and most delicious party food: oven-baked whole chicken wings cooked to crispy perfection; the only other item you might need is a pack of paper napkins… And if you like this kind of appetizer, try our Korean Chicken Wings, the Air Fryer Frozen Chicken Wings, the Spicy Baked Chicken Wings, or the Quick Pan-Fried Chicken Wings.
+The easiest and most delicious party food: oven-baked whole chicken wings cooked to crispy perfection; the only other item you might need is a pack of paper napkins… And if you like this kind of appetizer, try our Korean Chicken Wings, the Air Fryer Frozen Chicken Wings, the Baked Spicy Chicken Wings, the Sweet and Spicy Chicken Wings, or the Quick Pan-Fried Chicken Wings.

 Why should you choose this recipe for your next party?